 "Management" function of the TOE allows only the authorized U.ADMINISTRATOR to manage user information and various configuration data.
-Note, however, that the authorized U.NORMAL can change their own passwords and the PIN for the mail box they use.
+Note, however, that the authorized U.NORMAL can change own password.

 "User Authentication," "HDD Data Encryption," and "LAN Data Protection" work as described in (1).